 The question many people ask about governance models isn’t the one they should be asking.
 The way I often hear the question, people think the choice is between policy boards, management boards and working boards.
 Their question usually is, “Which type of board should we have?” as if these types are mutually-exclusive choices.

-Degree of board delegation
+Degree of Board Delegation

 Rather than listing governance styles as mutually exclusive options, I think it is better to think of a continuum based on the degree of delegation by the board to staff.
 The practical difference is that this model recognizes that all boards are policy boards.
 The question isn’t “Should we be a policy or management board?” but “Given that we are a policy board, how much of management and doing do we want to do?”
 Another way to ask the question is “Where do we draw the line between board and staff responsibilities?”